 However, before businesses can objectively develop the right long term strategy, it’s critical that they evaluate their current position.
 This involves ensuring that the business has a clear understanding of the current mobile estate inventory, detailed expenditure analysis for devices and network and an in depth view of usage profiles across all users.

-The positive news for most businesses that currently pay for corporate mobiles (‘corporate liable’), is that such an evaluation is likely to uncover signifcant hidden cost savings and new opportunites to streamline support.
-Enabling IT decision makers to quickly free up overstretched IT teams and release budget, regardless of whether the business is currently in contract with its mobile provider.
-Most businesses can expect such an evaluation to identify opportunties to release 20 – 30% in overspending on their corporate mobile services and device costs, and even those that are locked into term contracts, can quickly release 15% or more from optimising their mobile estate.
+The positive news for most businesses that currently pay for corporate mobiles (‘corporate liable’), is that such an evaluation is likely to uncover significant hidden cost savings and new opportunities to streamline support.
+Enabling IT decision-makers to quickly free up overstretched IT teams and release budget, regardless of whether the business is currently in contract with its mobile provider.
+Most businesses can expect such an evaluation to identify opportunities to release 20 – 30% in overspending on their corporate mobile services and device costs, and even those that are locked into term contracts, can quickly release 15% or more from optimising their mobile estate.

 Understanding the New 5G Mobile Challenges

 From this detailed evaluation, it is common to find that a number of core challenges will start to come to light.
 It is the convergence of these challenges, as we migrate from 4G to 5G networks, that is having a significant and growing impact on mid-market and enterprise businesses.
 Challenges that are also set to dramatically increase ‘corporate’ mobile costs and create more IT administration for businesses that fail to implement a proactive and strategic approach to mobile network, device, usage and security management.

 Challenge 1: The Mobile Device Strategy – finding the right balance between corporate funded mobile devices and airtime and BYOD or ‘shared liability’ models, whilst also considering the impact on IT support teams, HR and usage policies, security and personal privacy.